Ehsangit2021/citation-quest/README.md

 streamlit run PDF_Show.py

-There are some switches for this command. you may find them there. https://streamlit.io/
+There are some switches for this command.
+You may find them there. https://streamlit.io/

+converter.py is the python script that performs regular some expressions in order to find citations.
+The reqular expression can be extended to cover other type of citation.
+If you are interested please let me know for contributions.